moldis-group/home/index.md

 We are also interested in several other topics.
 Here are the pre-requisites to apply for these positions.

-1. Junior research fellows (JRFs): M.Sc. in Chemistry/Physics or B.Tech in a suitable discipline.
+1. Junior research fellow (JRF): M.Sc. in Chemistry/Physics or B.Tech in a suitable discipline.
 A valid CSIR/GATE score.
 2. Integrated-Ph.D. / Ph.D. students: Chemistry/Physics students enrolled in TIFRH graduate school.
-3. Postdoctoral fellows: Ph.D. in Chemistry/Physics or a suitable discipline.
+3. Postdoctoral research associates (PDRA): Ph.D. in Chemistry/Physics or a suitable discipline.

 If you need further information, please contact [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in).